techvelocity-old/velocity-blueprints/getting-started/aws/sample-helm/README.md

 # AWS Helm Sample

 ### What is being deployed?
-Here we deploy AWS-Explorer and all of it's dependencies, as shown in the following chart:
+Here we deploy AWS-Explorer and all of its dependencies, as shown in the following chart:

 ![](../../../references/aws-explorer/media/chart.png)